 For women, 25 grams, and for men, 38 grams of fiber is the recommended daily intake.

-Fruits: High Fiber Foods
+Fruits: High Fibre Foods

 Avocados are dense with healthy fats instead of carbohydrates.
 It makes Avocado distinct from most fruits.